Tax Refund Anticipation Loans and Checks

 Beware of Refund Anticipation Checks

-In 2009, 12.9 million consumers paid $387 million to utilize RACs.
+Each year consumers pay hundreds of millions of dollars to utilize RACs.
 These consumers would have received their tax refunds in the same amount of time and avoided paying RAC fees if they had direct deposited their refunds into their checking or savings accounts.
 Consumers who do not have checking or savings accounts should consider opening one to speed receipt of their tax refunds and avoid check cashing fees.
 Taxpayers with existing debit cards and payroll cards can also have their refunds direct deposited into those accounts.